VanIseghemThomas/OpenCortex/README.md

 # Opening a shell and gaining root access

+## Summary

+When searching for updates, the Quad Cortex uses a Python script to query NDSP's API for new updates.
+This can be used as an entry point for running custom code.
+We will swap out this file out for a custom Python script that allows us to open a reverse shell.
+We can use that reverse shell to give us persistent access.

 ## Step 1: take out the SD-card

 Have you ever noticed that a Raspberry-Pi uses an SD-card to boot from, well the QC does pretty much the same in a bit more sophisticated way.
 I could go into detail how this works but that's for another section.